Updates on Technology & Testing in Pathology

 The following are all reported disclosures of interest or potential conflicts from the 12 months preceding this activity.

 Those reporting no financial relationships or conflict of interest to disclose:

 - Debra Heller, MD (Speaker)

 - Michael Policar, MD, MPH (Reviewer)

-- Alisha Yocum (ASCCP Director of Meetings, Marketing, and Events, Planner)
+- Alisha Yocum (ASCCP Director of Membership & Marketing, Planner)

-- Mary K. Stanley (ASCCP Education Manager, Planner)
+- Mary K. Stanley (ASCCP Director of Education, Planner)

 This webinar is supported by an independent education grant from BD Diagnostics.